dantvi/social-shopping/README.md

 - `?sort=alpha` (A–Z) / `?sort=newest` (default)
 - `?s=kit` (search in titles)

+You can also view all collections authored by a specific user:

+- `/author/{username}/?post_type=collection`

 Open any single collection and click `Add all to cart` → you should be redirected to the cart with all simple, purchasable, in-stock products added.
 Unavailable/other types are skipped with a notice.

 ### End-to-End Sanity Check